seisbench/seisbench/README.md

 The Seismology Benchmark collection (*SeisBench*) is an open-source python toolbox for machine learning in seismology.
-It provides a unified API for accessing seismic datasets and training and applying machine learning algorithms to seismic data.
+It provides a unified API for accessing seismic datasets and both training and applying machine learning algorithms to seismic data.
-SeisBench has been built to reduce the overhead when applying or developing machine learning techniques for seismic data.
+SeisBench has been built to reduce the overhead when applying or developing machine learning techniques for seismological tasks.

 ## Getting started